QualiSystems/cloudshell-help/docs/admin/setting-up-cloudshell/inventory-operations/connectivity-control/l1-switches.md

 1. Download the shell to a temporary location.
 See [Quali Repositories](https://github.com/orgs/QualiSystems/repositories).
     :::tip
     Before you import, open the zip file and verify that it includes an `install_driver.bat` file.
-If it doesn't include this file, download this older version of [CloudShell Help](http://help.quali.com/help%20versions/8.3/CloudShell_8.3.zip) and follow the import procedure in the **L1 Switches** article.
     :::
 2. Copy the shell to the Quali Server’s `\Drivers` installation folder.